Lentil Mushroom Stew-A Hearty Healthy Dinner

-- 4 tbsp Olive Oil, divided in half
+- 4 tablespoon Olive Oil, divided in half

-- 1 1/2-2 lb Wild and cultivated mixed Mushrooms, sliced Chanterelle, Lobster, Oyster, Porcini, Shiitake and White are varieties I love but feel free to use whatever combination you have on hand.
+- 1 ½-2 lb Wild and cultivated mixed Mushrooms, sliced Chanterelle, Lobster, Oyster, Porcini, Shiitake and White or whatever combination you have on hand.

 - 2 cloves Garlic, chopped

-- 1 c Tomatoes, chopped Use fresh tomatoes or substitute 1 tbsp tomato paste.
+- 1 c Tomatoes, chopped Use fresh tomatoes or substitute 1 tablespoon tomato paste.